 Who decides if a proposal is accepted?

-Who makes up the Merit Board and ICSAR?
+Who is represented on the Merit Board and on the ICSAR?

-The board is comprised of representatives of the federal, provincial and territorial organizations with SAR responsibilities.
+The board is comprised of representatives of the federal, provincial and territorial, SAR authorities and the SAR volunteer sector.

 The Interdepartmental Committee on Search and Rescue (ICSAR) is comprised of representatives from federal SAR delivery departments and agencies.
 It provides advice to Public Safety on SAR programs, including SAR NIF.

 How are funds transferred to the recipients?

 What if I spend less or more than expected?

 Reimbursements will only be made for eligible expenditures.
 Any unspent funds will be reallocated to other SAR NIF projects.
-Requests for additional project funds will be considered only under exceptional circumstances and will be considered on a case-by-case basis.
+Requests for additional project funds will be considered only under exceptional circumstances and on a case-by-case basis.

 Can we purchase new equipment with SAR NIF funds?

 Equipment purchases to improve SAR capabilities are accepted as long as they are justified and price estimates are based on competitive market prices.
-Please consult our Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.
+Please consult the Application Guide and the terms and conditions of the program for further details concerning eligible and non-eligible expenditures.

 Can we use SAR NIF funds for travel expenses?

 Travel costs may be included in the project proposal but must be directly linked to the project objectives.
 Travel is reimbursed based on the Treasury Board Secretariat approved rates.
-International travel, including the United States, is not eligible under the SAR NIF.
+International travel, including to the United States, is not eligible under the SAR NIF.

-The PS website should be your first stop for information regarding the SAR NIF.
-The SAR NIF team can also be contacted.
-In addition, individuals and groups interested in submitting a SAR NIF proposal should contact the government organization responsible for search and rescue within their area of interest as described in the SAR Partners List.firstname.lastname@example.org
+The Application Guide should be your first stop for SAR NIF information and the SAR NIF team can also be contacted.
+In addition, individuals and groups interested in submitting a SAR NIF proposal should contact the organization responsible for search and rescue within their area of interest as described in the SAR Partners List.firstname.lastname@example.org